 I am currently chair of the Media, Policy and Culture research group, vice chair of the Department of Communication Studies, and vice-chair of the Media, Policy and Culture research group.

 My field of expertise is media culture and television studies.
 I teach courses on research methods, popular culture, audiovisual media, and film and television genres.

 I am interested in collaborative research and PhD supervision on the above fields.

 I was the (co-)supervisor for PhD dissertations on contemporary TV viewing (Nele Simons), queer online representations (Lukasz Szulc), whiteness in Flemish and South-African soaps (Hannelie Marx) and Turkish police drama (Aysegul Kesirli), double bass player Jimmie Blanton (Matthias Heyman), Mexican chick flicks (Amparo Vazquez) and the role of music in queer identities (Marion Wasserbauer).
-Currently, I (co-)supervise dissertations on LGBTQ music and subculture in Antwerp (Robbe Herreman and Marion Wasserbauer), social online disabled communities (Débora Antunes), social media uses in academic liberaries (Marion Williams David), the production of non-fiction television (Marleen te Walvaart), pan-Arab TV drama (Fadi Haddad), Belgian fashion and masculinity (Nicola Brajato) and the role of public television in citizenship (Anouk De Ridder).
+Currently, I (co-)supervise dissertations on LGBTQ music and subculture in Antwerp (Robbe Herreman and Marion Wasserbauer), social online disabled communities (Débora Antunes), the production of non-fiction television (Marleen te Walvaart), pan-Arab TV drama (Fadi Haddad), Belgian fashion and masculinity (Nicola Brajato) and the role of public television in citizenship (Anouk De Ridder).